VitaliyShevchenko/go-with-clouds-tasks/Task1.md

 ### Project Description

 Implement Brainfuck interpreter.
 Specification of the language can be found on Wiki: https://en.wikipedia.org/wiki/Brainfuck.
 Implementation should be readable, maintainable and easily extendable so that it is easy to add a new command to the language by just a small number of modifications.
+Avoid procedural programming and come up with the design which has abstractions for commands, memory, etc.
 For the first phase of development we can skip the `,` input operator.

 ### Input Parameters